HodaGH/InsightDEWin18/README.md

 # Youtube Influencer Search Engine
 A data pipeline for a search engine to detect youtube influencers.
+This is a consulting project so details will not be shared here.

 1. [Overview](README.md#overview)
 2. [Data](README.md#data)